eth-educators/eth-docker-docs/README.md

-# eth-docker Documentation Portal
+# Eth Docker Documentation Portal

-This repository houses all the documentation pertaining to the eth-docker tool.
+This repository houses all the documentation pertaining to the Eth Docker tool.
 It is generated with [Docusaurus](https://github.com/facebook/docusaurus).

 Below are steps for initialising and reproducing this portal for development.